Auburn roars past Kentucky in OT for first Final Four trip

 Then it was Washington’s turn to provide the clutch plays.

-The sophomore forward, who eschewed the NBA draft for another year in Lexington, made an acrobat duck-under layup to knot the game 58-all.
-Then, Washington followed up his own miss with a finger-roll to give the Wildcats a 60-58 lead with a minute to go.
+The sophomore forward, who eschewed the NBA Draft for another year in Lexington, made an acrobatic duck-under layup to knot the game at 58-all.
+Then Washington followed up his own miss with a finger roll to give the Wildcats a 60-58 lead with a minute to go.

-Harper's scooping layup moments later knotted the game, and both teams had chances to score again in regulation.
-Washington and Johnson had shots swatted in the paint for Kentucky, and Spencer — an odd choice to take the final shot — missed an open 3 at the buzzer for Auburn.
+Harper’s scooping layup later knotted the game, and both teams had chances to score again in regulation.
+Washington and Johnson had their shots swatted in the paint for Kentucky, and Spencer — an odd choice to take the final shot — missed an open trey at the buzzer for Auburn.

-All it did was delay the wild party that would soon take place on the Tigers' bench.

 Comments